 I met Dr. Louis Wall in 2001 while in clinical practice at Washington University.
 He was interviewing for a position as the Chair of Urogynecology and I was on the interview team.
 At the time of his initial interview, He discussed my possible involvement in assisting women in Africa.
 A few years later, The WFF sent me to Ethiopia to teach and observe at the Hamlin Fistula Hospital.

-What has been your focus of your work with the World Wide Fistula Fund?
+What has been the focus of your work with the World Wide Fistula Fund?

 How has your practice with the World Wide Fistula Fund changed?

-During my tenure with this organization, I have moved into al teaching role with the Urogynecology Fellowship program.
+During my tenure with this organization, I have moved into a teaching role with the Urogynecology Fellowship program.
 I have provided pelvic health lectures for both Physicians and Physical Therapists at the University of Mekelle.
-In June of 2016, I was asked to facilitate the recruitment of faculty to enhance the Physical Therapy education for their first cohort of 5 students starting in 2017.
-Graciously, The World Wide Fistula Fund has provide the resources to cover some of the costs for this program, thus allowing Physical Therapy educators to engage in capacity building within the Masters of Physical Therapy program at the University.
-WFF is aiding in the development of the future educators of the Masters of PT program, thus allowing them to grow the PT program in within the scope of the Mekelle Medical School.
-A long reaching aim of WFF is to support systemic change and sustainable growth of the healthcare services in the Tigren Region of Ethiopia.
+In June 2016, I was asked to facilitate the recruitment of faculty to enhance Physical Therapy education for their first cohort of 5 students starting in 2017.
+Graciously, The World Wide Fistula Fund has provided the resources to cover some of the costs for this program, thus allowing Physical Therapy educators to engage in capacity building within the Masters of Physical Therapy program at the University.
+WFF is aiding in the development of the future educators of the Masters of PT program, thus allowing them to grow the PT program within the scope of the Mekelle Medical School.
+A long-reaching aim of WFF is to support systemic change and sustainable growth of healthcare services in the Tigren Region of Ethiopia.

 What led you to become involved in the Global Women’s Health Initiative?

 Rebecca Stephenson – a fellow inaugural board member invited my participation because of my work within the World Wide Fistula Fund.
-Her engaging spirit, and never ending positivity has given me great hope that we can join together to make a change.
+Her engaging spirit and never-ending positivity have given me great hope that we can join together to make a change.
 There is an extreme lack of women’s health services in both 3rd world countries and underserved populations in our country.
 I hope to transfer what we learn globally to local engagement, I believe that global is local and local is global.